 So it seems our Thomas Williams had been married twice and had a daughter and possibly other decedents.
 Now I’m beginning to ask questions like why he didn’t leave his estate to the family.

 Searching the 1871 Census for Thomas Williams, born in Laleston around 1841, yielded nothing.
-I think I have found him on the 1861 Census, living in Alice Street, Canton, a 19 years old, born Laleston, boarding with some engine firemen, though I can’t make out his profession on the census.
+I think I have found him on the 1861 Census, living in Alice Street, Canton, a 19 years old, working as a railway brakeman, born Laleston, boarding with some engine firemen.
 In 1851 I have found him at home, aged 9, in Laleston living with his parents, William Williams, a collier from Newton and Elizabeth Williams from Laleston.
 I found his baptism record, on 27th Feb 1842 in Laleston with his father William then described as a labourer.

 The missing 1871 census is still troubling me so I tried a few other angles.
 I now know he is an engine driver and was married to Mary so I go back to searching the newspapers and found something I certainly wasn’t expecting.

 On 23 Dec 1891 Mary Williams had summoned Thomas Williams, an engine driver from Cowbridge, to court to make a case that he should pay her maintenance.
 The defence however seems to be preparing to make the case that her marriage to Thomas Williams we bigamous but we never quite get to hearing all the evidence as Mary Williams is the worse for wear.